shubharthaksangharsha/mbd-assingment3/README.md

 - **Missing Data Warnings**: Large numbers of missing values are expected in the dataset and are handled automatically.
 Check the console for details on records removed
 - **SettingWithCopyWarning**: These warnings from pandas are informational and don't affect functionality
 - **Memory Issues**: If encountering memory errors, try closing other applications or reducing the dataset size
+- **Association Rules Naming**: If encountering errors related to accessing rules, check the attribute name ('association_rules' vs 'rules')

+For detailed information about debugging and fixes that were implemented, refer to the `findings_task_app.txt` file.

 ## Version Control
 The project is version controlled using Git.
 Key information: